Learn exactly what a marketing case study is, how to write one that stands out, and review some examples of existing, successful studies.

 Before we dive into the instructions, let’s take a second to explore why a business would invest the time and effort into writing a case study.
 After all, why share your big marketing secrets with the world, what do you get out of the deal?

-Every good case study maintains one singular focus: how Company “A” accomplished “B” by using “XZY”.
+As mentioned, every good case study maintains one singular focus: how one company used another to achieve its goal(s).
 This means most marketing case studies tend to take on an easily understandable problem-solution structure.

 Using the ingredients above, assemble them in this order to create a basic marketing case study: